amsgames/laravel-shop/README.md

 - `price` &mdash; Item price.
 - `tax` &mdash; Item tax.
 Defaulted to 0.
 - `shipping` &mdash; Item shipping.
 Defaulted to 0.
-- `currecy` &mdash; Current version of package will use USD as default.
+- `currency` &mdash; Current version of package will use USD as default.
 - `quantity` &mdash; Item quantity.
 - `class` &mdash; Class reference of the model being used as shoppable item.
 Optional when using array data.
 - `reference_id` &mdash; Id reference of the model being used as shoppable item.
 Optional when using array data.